 Google ranks pages, not web sites.
 While it is important to remember that domain rank is a dated metric, its core ideology is still in use and highly relevant today.
 This is easy to prove.
-In my 8-year experience in the SEO realm, I have never seen a website that ranks highly for a highly trafficked query and doesn’t rank for any other queries.
+In our 15-plus years of experience helping companies grow confidently online through digital marketing, we have never seen a website that ranks highly for a highly trafficked query and doesn’t rank for any other queries.
 Clearly domain authority has some effect here.

 Although PageRank often cannot fully explain a website’s keyword rankings, it is a very good indication of where a website has the potential to rank.
 Since the original PageRank algorithm was largely released to the public by Google, it is possible to determine a numerical approximation for if the potential of each domain and page to appear in search results.
 The most popular tool for determining page rank today is the Mozbar and is one of many important tools in our SEO arsenal.
 Other commonly used web browser extensions for determining domain rank or domain authority include Ubersuggest, SEOquake, and the Ahrefs SEO toolbar.

 Other Questions About Internal Links

 Let’s sum up some of what we covered, and maybe address some other concerns that don’t fit neatly into the above categories.